-Total stopping distance for a car going 65 miles an hour is just over 100 yards or about 345 feet.
+The total stopping distance for a car going 65 miles an hour is just over 100 yards or about 345 feet.

 There are several factors involved in calculating the stopping distance for a particular event.
 Every driver has a perception lag and also a reaction time before the driver can react actually to start to activate the brakes.
 Thus, the distinction between how long the vehicle takes to stop after the brakes are engaged and the total stopping distance.

-While the accident reconstruction expert can fine-tune stopping distance for a specific vehicle on a particular roadway, general guidelines are often used for baseline calculations of stopping distance.
+While the accident reconstruction expert can fine-tune the stopping distance for a specific vehicle on a particular roadway, general guidelines are often used for baseline calculations of stopping distance.